Three tips for regular travellers

 Jack’s Flight Club have multiple offers for discounted flights to exotic locations, the perfect antidote if you fancy a change of scenery for bargain prices.
 There are also a few websites offering incredible package deals to some of the most popular cities in the world.
 Save the pennies now and it allows you to have a few more cocktails under the glorious sunshine.

 2) Keeping an open mind

 If you’re embarking on a trip spanning several months, you need to be prepared for things not quite working out how you planned.
 Backpacking across South America seems like the ideal way to spend three months, but when you’re stuck on the side of the road in a rural village because your bus has broken down, it’s easy to become frustrated.

 The trick to staying happy on your travels is keeping a cool head and an open mind.
 Your hostel is overbooked?
-Don't worry, just find another one that has cheaper drinks and nicer people.
-You left your favourite dress at the Airbnb in Peru?
-That's ok, it just gives you an excuse to try out some authentic, local clothing.
+Don’t worry, just find another one that has cheaper drinks and nicer people.
+Did you leave your favourite dress at the Airbnb in Peru?
+That’s ok, it just gives you an excuse to try out some authentic, local clothing.
 As all veteran travellers will tell you: stay positive and positive things will happen.

 3) Doing a lot of research

 Some of us love to just completely wing it, setting off without a plan or a care.
 Whilst that’s an admirable way to head out onto the road, it’s worth doing a bit of research into where you’re going.
 We’re not saying you need a concrete itinerary detailed to the minute, but you need to know the must-sees in different countries.
 For example, if you’re heading out to South Africa, it’s worth checking out the best places for a safari.

 Websites like Hostelworld and Airbnb have made finding accommodation easier than ever – you can see the best places to stay in the area in just a few clicks.
 Have a read of some of the reviews to find the right place for you, it will take some of the stress away from your journey.